We Need Your Support!

 Don’t be fooled by the Evzones’ theatrical appearance.
 This isn’t just a stunt designed to lure tourists in.
-These soldiers have undergone a very intense month-long training period which only the most well-disciplined and tough candidates are able to complete.
+These soldiers have undergone a very intense month-long training period which only the most well-disciplined and tough candidates can complete.

-Even though their role is exclusively ceremonial, serving in the unit of the Evzones is considered to be a very high honor and an extremely challenging military service.
+Even though their role is exclusively ceremonial, serving in the Evzones unit is considered a very high honor and an extremely challenging military service.

 The Evzones are tasked with protecting the Tomb of the Unknown Soldier – a war memorial that’s located right beneath the Greek Parliament Building, symbolizing the Greek struggle for freedom and commemorating the courage and bravery of the fallen.

 In order to do so, they have to stand perfectly still in front of the monument for one hour each time no matter the weather conditions until the time for the Changing of the Guard comes.